Understanding Your Bill

 If you have a hospital stay, your hospital bill may include:

 You may receive a bill each time you visit the hospital.
+Please note that your hospital bill does not include charges for physician/provider services.

 You may receive bills from Vanderbilt HomeCare, which is our provider for home health, infusion, and hospice services.
 For questions related to these bills, please call (919) 620‐3853.